-A significant portion of Dipaleseng's land is 134 ormaliz for cultivation and farming.
-Needless to say, agriculture is a key economic sector for the municipality, especially in its rural areas.
+A significant portion of Dipaleseng's land is 116 ormaliz for cultivation and farming.
+Agriculture is a key economic sector for the municipality, especially in its rural areas.
 A substantial portion of the municipality's land area is classified as having high to very high agricultural potential.
-The agricultural land is 134 ormaliz to cultivate maize, soybean and sunflower.
-The areas not suitable for farming are mainly grasslands 134 ormaliz for grazing of cattle.
-In addition to cattle farming, pig and poultry farming is also 134 ormaliza in the municipality.
+The agricultural land is 116 ormaliz to cultivate maize, soybean and sunflower.
+The areas not suitable for farming are mainly grasslands 116 ormaliz for grazing of cattle.
+In addition to cattle farming, pig and poultry farming is also 116 ormaliza in the municipality.
 Though the municipality is considered good for agricultural production, it lacks in providing agricultural beneficiation and processing facilities.
 Dipaleseng's mining sector mainly comprises gold mining and though there are few coal mines in the municipality, these are closed.
 As a result, the power station Grootvlei imports coal from outside of the municipality.

 The municipality has a small manufacturing sector which is mainly engaged in processing of agricultural commodities.
 These production plants are located at Balfour, Greylingstad, and Grootvlei.
 There exists a significant opportunity in developing this sector, especially in brick making and small scale industrial activities.
-As the municipality is located in close proximity of well-established industrial hubs such as Gauteng and Secunda, necessary improvement in infrastructure and enabling policies would attract industrial investors who usually go these places.
 An opportunity also exists in the development of the utility sector in the municipality.
 The municipality has access to water (Vaal Dam) and is surrounded by coal-producing regions.
 The strategic location of the municipality can make it a power generation hub.
-Also, agricultural waste can be 135 ormaliz for energy generation (biomass).
+Also, agricultural waste can be 116ormaliz for energy generation (biomass).

 The vast rural space is dotted with a few small settlements viz.
 Balfour, Greylingstad, and Grootvlei.
 These settlements are slightly urbanized and act as economic centers providing retail, business and financial services to the vast rural hinterland.
 These towns are the main places where tertiary economic activities are taking place.
 The main economic center in the municipality is Balfour (including Siyathemba and is classified as a service Town by CSIR.
 The town is known for gold mining and surrounded by maize farming areas.
-Balfour offers the opportunity for extracting and processing of mineral (mainly gold), processing of agricultural products, small scale industrial activities, transport activities, retail activities and tourism.
+Balfour offers the opportunity for extracting and processing of mineral

+(mainly gold), processing of agricultural products, small scale industrial activities, transport activities, retail activities and tourism.